Ha Gorge: Features

 The gorge has an elevation of 370 m at the entrance where the width is about 3 m.
 It is about 1.5 km long, particularly narrow at several points and has rocky walls rising up to 300 m, in cascade form.
 The gorge splits "at right angles a fault-cliff which divides east Crete".
 The width of the gorge varies from 6–10 m; at some locations it is as narrow as 1.5 m.
 Its depth is about 1000 m and the fissure is said to be one of the largest in the world.
 It has a number of falls along its length out of which a fall of 250 m is the steepest.

 The geological formations created by this wide fault exposes the rock-beds and their folds which are identical on both banks of the gorge.
 Geologically it is interpreted as a "r Tectonics" active normal fault, known as the Ierapetra active fault with a northeast–southwest orientation.

 The stream emerging from the gorge is diverted to drive two watermills.

 Abseiling is conducted in the vicinity; the gorge has 26 abseils of varying length from 10–45 m.

 Archeological excavations

-Archeological excavations in the vicinity of have revealed Late Neolithic-Final Neolithic (4000 BC -3000BC) occupation on the Monastiraki Katalimata, which is precariously located at the edge of Ha Gorge.
+Archeological excavations in the vicinity of Ha gorge have revealed Late Neolithic-Final Neolithic (4000 BC -3000BC) occupation on the Monastiraki Katalimata, which is precariously located at the edge of Ha Gorge.
 Monasteraki Halasmenos is nearby.
 Halasmenos, a Late Minoan IIIC site, lies on a hill near the end of the gorge's mouth, and with Kavousi and Vasiliki-Kephala, it forms a triad of important sites from this period.
 A number of ruins and artifacts have been unearthed on the northern bank of the Ha gorge, with some of the ruins perched on the individual narrow rock shelves near vertical face of the cliff.
 Apart from archaeologists, a few adventure seeking rock climbers are seen in the area, which otherwise is almost inaccessible.